Center for Access and Success

 Central to Elon’s mission of transforming mind, body and spirit, Inclusive Excellence requires addressing systems in ways that achieve equity and help individuals thrive.

-The Center for Equity & Inclusive Excellence oversees the diversity education efforts for faculty and staff and monitors the campus wide bias and harassment response system.
+The Office of Inclusive Excellence Education & Development oversees the diversity education efforts for faculty and staff and monitors the campus wide bias and harassment response system.

 Isabella Cannon Global Education